catseye/toolshelf/doc/Theory_of_Operation.markdown

 Hint names are verbose because they're more readable that way and you'll probably just be copy-pasting them from other cookies in the cookies file.

-It *may* be possible to give ad-hoc hints on the command line at some point, but this is not a recommended practice, as you'll probably want to record those hints for future use or for sharing.
+It is not possible to give ad-hoc hints on the command line, but only because it is not a recommended practice; you'll probably want to record those hints for future use (or for sharing) anyway.

 The names of hints are as follows.

-*   `require_executables`

-    Example: `require_executables perl`

-    A space-separated list of executables required to dock and run the source.
-    When this is given, `toolshelf` first checks if you have the named executable on your executable search path; if you do not, it will display an error message, and will not try to dock the source.

-*   `rectify_permissions`

-    Example: `rectify_permissions yes`

-    Either `yes` or `no`.
-If `yes`, rectify the execute permissions of the source, which means: after checking out the source but before building it, traverse all of the files in the source tree, run `file` on each one, and set its executable permission based on whether `file` called it `executable` or not.
-This defaults to `no` for all sources except for `.zip` archives, for which it defaults to `yes`; this hint will override the default.

-*   ♦ `prerequisites`
+*   `build_command`

-    Example: `prerequisites gh:Scriptor/Pharen`

-    A space-separated list of  source specifications.
-When this is given, `toolshelf` first checks if you have each of the sources given in the hint value, docked; if you do not, it will try to dock the source first.
+    Example: `build_command ./configure --no-cheese --prefix=\`pwd\` && make`

+    A shell command that will be used to build the source.  `toolshelf` passes the entire hint value to the shell for execution.
+The command will be run with the root of the source tree as the working directory.
+    `toolshelf`'s built-in heuristics for building sources will not be used.

 *   `exclude_paths`